 ** NCES Condition of Education Report

-Through a five-year, $5 million commitment, Great Lakes is funding a replication demonstration of the Accelerated Study in Associate Programs (ASAP) developed by the City University of New York (CUNY).
-This program has proven to graduate thousands of students at more than twice the rate of their peers.
+Through a five-year, $5 million commitment, Ascendium funded a replication demonstration of the Accelerated Study in Associate Programs (ASAP) developed by the City University of New York (CUNY).
+This program has helped thousands of students graduate at more than twice the rate of their peers.

-Partnering with MDRC, a social and education policy research organization; the Ohio Department of Higher Education; and CUNY, Great Lakes supports the implementation and evaluation of ASAP at Lorain County Community College, Cuyahoga Community College District (Tri-C) and Cincinnati State Technical and Community College.
-A total of 1,500 low-income students are benefitting from a comprehensive array of services and supports over a three-year period designed to help more students graduate and graduate sooner.
+Partnering with MDRC, a social and education policy research organization; the Ohio Department of Higher Education; and CUNY, Ascendium supported the implementation and evaluation of a program modeled on ASAP at Lorain County Community College, Cuyahoga Community College District (Tri-C) and Cincinnati State Technical and Community College.
+A total of 1,500 low-income students benefitted from a comprehensive array of services and supports over a three-year period designed to help more students graduate and graduate sooner.

 Contact Senior Program Officer Sue Cui at firstname.lastname@example.org.